Chromosore/lazily-nvim/README.md

 -- This is optional.
 Use it to specify extra options. lazily.setup{
     -- Default uses vim8 packages.
-This works with minpac and paq load = lazily.packadd;
+This works with minpac, paq, packer and -- most modern plugin managers
-    -- To search packages in a specified directory use load = lazily.pathadd(vim.fn.stdpath("data") .. "/plugins");
+    load = lazily.packadd;

-    -- To use it with packer (though why would you do that?) load = packer.use;
+    -- To load packages using an external function use e.g. load = my_plugin_store.load;
 }

 lazily.use("my-plugin", {